Install the .NET SDK or the .NET Runtime on Ubuntu

 The following table is a list of currently supported .NET releases and the versions of Ubuntu they're supported on.
 Each link goes to the specific Ubuntu version page with specific instructions on how to install .NET for that version of Ubuntu.

-When an Ubuntu version falls out of support, .NET is no longer supported with that version.
+When an Ubuntu version reaches the end of its support period, .NET is no longer supported with that particular Ubuntu version.

 The following versions of .NET are ❌ no longer supported: